 Students are expected to bring required materials to class every day.
 By bringing the required materials, you are setting yourself up for success!

 All work is due at the VERY beginning of the period (unless otherwise noted).
 Attach a late homework form to all late work.
 You have the same number of days to make up work as you were out.
-It is your responsibility to make arrangements with me for quiz/test make up.
-If you have a question about your grade, please set up a time with me after class, during lunch, or before school.
-I do not discuss grades during class time.
+It is your responsibility to make arrangements with the instructor for quiz/test make up.
+If you have a question about your grade, please set up a time with the instructor after class or before school.
+The instructor will not discuss grades during class time.

 (top and bottom two are + or -)